Seal5/VitaFork/README.md

 • Managed a MySQL database to store user-specific ingredient data, ensuring efficient data transfer

-• Deployed the application using \textbf{AWS} cloud services, including EC2 for hosting and RDS for data managemen
+• Deployed the application using \textbf{AWS} cloud services, including EC2 for hosting and RDS for data management

 ## Instructions on Running This Locally